NextUrban/Livability_by_Twitter/README.md

   #### 2.2.
 Sentiment Analysis

-The original fastText code has been modified for the purpose of the current research.
-The [code](https://github.com/NextUrban/livTwi/blob/master/sentiment_analysis.py) needs to be run a few times as far as reaching the desireable outcome.
+The original fastText code has been modified for the purpose of our research.
+The [code](https://github.com/NextUrban/livTwi/blob/master/sentiment_analysis.py) needs to be run a few times until reaching the desireable outcome.
 Besides evaluating the related performance measures, you may check the output sentiments in every run manually.

- For furthur information regarding the fastText analysis, please refer to this [link](https://fasttext.cc/docs/en/support.html).
+For more information regarding the fastText analysis, please refer to this [link](https://fasttext.cc/docs/en/support.html).

  ## 3. Livability satisfaction visualization

- After recieving the reliable sententiment output from section 2, a data-driven visualization would reveal the resential satisfaction at the census tract level.
-Hence, the goal is converting sentiments to an output map through Jupyter notebook (iPhyton).
+ After recieving the reliable sententiment output, an online visualization method would reveal the resential satisfaction at the census tract level.
+Therefore, the aim is converting sentiments to an output map using Jupyter notebook (iPhyton).
 The web-based [code](https://github.com/NextUrban/livTwi/blob/master/Jupyter_visualization.ipynb) is also applicatble in an interactive dashboard setting (Please stay patient, the code takes time to load).

- The code would require using the state zipcode boundries.
-Therefore, Geospatial metadata (as geoJSON files) were extracted from [Open Data Delaware](https://github.com/OpenDataDE/State-zip-code-GeoJSON).
-Here is the [link](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata) for the applied geoJSON file for the current state project.
+ As the code would require using the state zipcode boundries, geospatial metadata (as geoJSON files) were extracted from [Open Data Delaware](https://github.com/OpenDataDE/State-zip-code-GeoJSON).
+Here is the original [source](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata) for the applied geoJSON file in the current state project.
 Moreover, some example Jupyter outputs are available at [docs](https://github.com/NextUrban/Livability_by_Twitter/tree/master/docs) folder.
-You can save as the html page and open it from your desktop.
+You can save then as a html file and run it from your desktop.

- * Regarding the initial installation processes, please refer to [Jupyter](https://jupyter.readthedocs.io/en/latest/install.html).
+ * Regarding the initial installation processes of Jupyter Notebook, please refer to [Jupyter](https://jupyter.readthedocs.io/en/latest/install.html).

  ## References